http4k/http4k/src/docs/blog/typesafe_configuration/index.md

-title: http4k blog: Add typesafe 12-factor configuration to your apps with Environments.
+title: http4k blog: Add typesafe 12-factor configuration to http4k apps with Environments.
 description: An overview of how to configure http4k applications using the http4k-cloudnative module

-# Add typesafe 12-factor configuration to your apps with http4k Environments.
+# Add typesafe 12-factor configuration to http4k apps with Environments.

 ##### [@daviddenton](http://github.com/daviddenton)